 orapt-get upgrade

 With that in mind, you'll want to ensure that you have a plan to fall back on in case your IP address changes.
-Typically there are ways around this, for example, we provide an SSL secured HTML 5 serial console that authenticated customers can use to access their servers if that they get locked out via SSH.
+Typically there are ways around this, for example, we provide an SSL-secured HTML 5 serial console that authenticated customers can use to access their servers if they get locked out via SSH.

 We hope this short guide has been helpful!
 Please feel free to contact us if you'd like to know how we can help secure your critical infrastructure, or if you have any questions about our products and services!
 We're here to help - 24/7/365.